LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 To make matters worse for Remington’s darling, the 28 Nosler has arrived (as if we needed yet another 7mm magnum).
-It turns in almost identical numbers to the RUM, but uses a shorter, more efficient case design which fits into standard (.30-06-length) actions.
+It turns in almost identical numbers to the RUM but uses a shorter, more efficient case design that fits into standard (.30-06-length) actions.

 While the 7mm RUM has impressive performance on paper and delivers the goods on the range and in the hunting fields, it does so at a rifle’s expense.
 The 7mm RUM’s overbore ratio is exceeded only by the .30-378 Weatherby.

-At first blush, the .338 RUM seems destined to fill the same role as the .375 RUM: a round which has no real purpose other than braggadocio.
-This last RUM, introduced in 2002, looks for all the world as a belated attempt by Remington to steal some thunder away from the stalwart .338 Winchester Magnum, and cut into the limited, but fanatical, market share Weatherby and Lapua enjoy with their .338 offerings.
-In this it does succeed—to a point.
+At first blush, the .338 RUM seems destined to fill the same role as the .375 RUM: a round that has no real purpose other than braggadocio.
+This last RUM, introduced in 2002, looks for all the world as a belated attempt by Remington to steal some thunder away from the stalwart .338 Winchester Magnum and cut into the limited (but fanatical) market share Weatherby and Lapua enjoy with their .338 offerings.
+In this, it does succeed—to a point.